rhuygen/f-fee-tui/ROADMAP.md

 	- are the AEU CS sub-processes running?
     - What do we do when any of those fail?
 Report this on the screen and wait?
 Provide a retry button?

-## Widgets
+## Monitoring Widgets

+The monitoring widgets are those widgets that show the current and active state of the F-FEE.
+It is not possible to command the F-FEE from these widgets, see the Commanding Widgets below.

 ### DEB Mode

 - [x]  The DEB mode shall be updated from the DEB HK instead of the Register Map.
 The register map might be out of sync with the F-FEE for several reasons (mainly synchronisation issues).
 The DEB HK is sent on every cycle right after the timecode and accurately reflects the state of the DEB.

+### AEB Mode

+- [x] The AEB State shall be determined from the AEB HK data that is sent every cycle.

+### DTC_IN_MOD

+- [x] Indicate which SpW is used to transfer data
+- [x] Indicate the accumulated errors on each of the SpW channels (taken from OUTBUFF_x)

+### Other widgets

+- [x] we need to visualize if the F-FEE is in internal or external sync (DEB: DTC_SEL_TRG/TRG_SRC), 0=external source, 1=internal source.
+This information is in the DEB Register. -> The _DEB Mode_ now contains the sync mode in the lower right border.
+- [x] we need to visualize if an observation is running. -> The _General Commanding_ now contains the OBSID in the lower right border.

+## Commanding Widgets

+The commanding widgets are used to command the F-FEE into a requested mode.
+The commanding widgets are disabled by default and can be enabled with the `ctrl-k` keyboard shortcut.

 ### DEB Commanding

 - [x] Implement Set FPGA defaults
 - [x] Implement Sync register map -> doesn't need to be implemented since the Register Map is synchronised on each cycle, right after the sync pulse.
 - [x] Fully implement the Immediate ON Sequence

-### AEB Mode

-- [x] The AEB State shall be determined from the AEB HK data that is sent every cycle.

 ### AEB Commanding